-Language Lizard was thrilled to be a sponsor of Multicultural Children’s Book Day (MCBD), a movement to bring attention to the need for more multicultural children’s books in classrooms and libraries.
-Check out our previous post about the importance of books that feature diverse characters and multicultural stories.
+Language Lizard was a proud Platinum Sponsor of Multicultural Children’s Book Day (MCBD) this past January.
+We are big supporters of this movement to bring attention to the need for more multicultural children’s books in classrooms and libraries.